AeronRoemer/list-name-app/README.md

 3. [x] Add old names to DB.
 Best way ?
 Create a command:
     * https://adityakedawat.medium.com/importing-csv-file-into-django-models-using-django-management-command-716eda305e61
 4. [X] Page 4 of Tutorial

+Day 5:
+1. [x] Tests Tutorial
+2. [x] 'with open'
+3. [x] Keep track of current line (JSON)
+    * Bug: If there's over 50, it won't advance.
+Will be fixed when DB is connected and checks names in list against names in DB
+4. [x] Investigate Async for main.py
+5. [x] Static Files Tutorial
+6. [x] Django Page that adds One Person
+7. [x] Test Main.py in Views